PostHog/posthog.com/contents/blog/ceo-diary-4.md

 - 300% net revenue retention (!)
 - 0.41 years CAC payback (!)

-What we learned - good and bad...
+Here's what we learned - good and bad...

-## We were disciplined at letting people go, but we got scared to re-hire
+## We were disciplined at letting people go, but we were scared to re-hire

 We hired [world class people](../handbook/company/team), and we let people go quickly when it wasn't working (paying much greater [severance](../handbook/people/offboarding#involuntary-departure) than industry standard when this happened).